 Soapply’s hand wash refill in a glass bottle

 Soapply’s hand wash and hand wash refill are made in Vermont with a very minimal and natural ingredient list.
 The soaps are Made Safe certified, vegan, cruelty-free, free of synthetic fragrances, free of dyes, and come in glass bottles.
 Soapply is the most expensive option on this list at $22.50 for an 8-ounce bottle and $38.70 for a 32-ounce bottle (which will refill four soap bottles), but $4 of that is donated to fund water and sanitation initiatives, and you can subscribe to save 10 percent.

 Hand in Hand’s liquid hand soap is packaged in aluminum bottles with plastic pumps, and the company’s bars of soap are simply packaged in paper.
 The company’s products are all cruelty-free, vegan, and palm oil-free, and it offers various floral fragrances as well as fragrance-free offerings.
 Plus, for every set of hand soaps purchased, Hand in Hand donates four bars of soap and four months of clean water to a child in need.

 You can shop Hand in Hand’s soaps online, as well as at Whole Foods and Target, where they retail for about $4.99 each.

 Peach’s hand and body bar soaps

-Available on Grove Collaborative, Peach’s hand and body soaps come in exfoliating, moisturizing, and deep cleansing varieties.
-Each cruelty-free and plastic-free bar of soap retails for $7.95 and saves up to three 22-ounce body wash bottles, according to Peach, which is a certified B Corp.
+Available on Grove Collaborative, Peach’s hand and body soaps (starting at $7.99) come in exfoliating, moisturizing, and deep cleansing varieties.
+Each bar of soap is cruelty-free and plastic-free, and saves up to three 22-ounce body wash bottles, according to Peach, which is a certified B Corp.